 Calling Nuxeo Services

 You can extend the Nuxeo Platform to deploy your own Java Services.
-A standard approach is to wrap your calls to external applications inside a Nuxeo Automation Operation (or, event better, inside a Nuxeo Service wrapped in an an Automation operation).
-Once you have this operation, you can use it Nuxeo Studio for deep integration in your business pocesses:
+A standard approach is to wrap your calls to external applications inside a Nuxeo Automation Operation (or, even better, inside a Nuxeo Service wrapped in an Automation operation).
+Once you have this operation, you can use it Nuxeo Studio for deep integration in your business processes: